makersacademy/takeaway-challenge/README.md

  2/ Navigate to the project folder: cd takeaway-challenge/.

  3/ Install dependencies by running bundle install (you may need to gem install bundle).

+ 4/ You will have to create a twilio account: https://www.twilio.com/